 Arizona Hot Spring

-Part of the magic of Arizona Hot Spring at Lake Mead Recreation Area is actually getting there.
-Visiting the spring—nestled between the narrow rock walls of a slot canyon—requires travel by boat on the Colorado River, or hiking on foot for 2.5 miles.
+Part of the magic of Arizona Hot Spring at Lake Mead Recreation Area is getting there.
+Visiting the spring — hidden inside a slot canyon — requires traveling by boat on the Colorado River or hiking on foot.
 Hikers can take one of two trails: White Rock Canyon or Hot Spring Canyon.
 The latter is shorter, but it's steeper.
 After your restorative soak, plan to sleep under the stars at the on-site campground.

 If you go